zattoo/changelog/README.md

 `array of strings`

 Optional.
-Array containing the paths to watch containing a package.json Example : ['src/projects/a', 'src/projects/b']
+String with folders to watch separated by commas Example : 'projects/app/, projects/embed/, projects/account/'

 ### `ignoreActionLabel`